jeffreyvicente/19-TextScribe/README.md

 1. Clone this repository to your local machine.
 2. Open the terminal and navigate to the project's root directory.
 3. Install dependencies using npm install or yarn install.
-4. Start the development server with npm start or yarn start.
+4. Start the development server with npm start.
 5. Open your browser and visit http://localhost:3000 to access TextScribe.

 ## User Story